pilotpirxie/meeting-planner/README.md

 ## Notes

 - The Vite dev server is configured to proxy API calls to the Go server, avoiding CORS during local development.
-See [meeting/vite.config.ts](meeting/vite.config.ts).
+See vite.config.ts.
 - To change the backend port, set `PORT` before starting the Go server.
 Update the Vite proxy if you change host/port.